About Marcelius

 LEGAL/GRADUATE SCHOOL EXPERIENCE

-Marcelius incorporates his legal and philosophy background into his diversity, equity, and inclusion work.
-His interests and volunteer work revolved around issues related to civil rights, civil liberties, voting rights, LGBTQia rights, women’s rights, and equity within the criminal justice system.
+Marcelius incorporates his education, legal, and philosophy background into his diversity, equity, and inclusion work.
+His interests and volunteer work revolved around issues related to civil rights, civil liberties, education, voting rights, LGBTQ+ rights, women’s rights, and equity within the criminal justice system.

 He combined his interest in law with philosophy in graduate school to study political philosophy, philosophy and/or law, and philosophy and race.
-Marcelius incorporates law and philosophy into his diversity, equity, and inclusion work to teach fairness, ethics, empathy, justice, repair, and liberation.
+Marcelius incorporates education, law, and philosophy into his diversity, equity, and inclusion work to teach fairness, ethics, empathy, justice, repair, and liberation.

 PUBLICATIONS